FintanMi/chatterbox-api/README.md

 * Type git clone and paste the copied url into the IDE terminal

 The project is cloned and ready for local use.

+To run the backend, this must be run before the frontend, you have to type:

+  `python manage.py runserver`

+To run the frontend, you have to install dependencies using:

+  `npm install`

+then to run the app, you type:

+  `npm install`

 <br>

 ## Heroku Deployment